ICB – Laboratoire interdisciplinaire Carnot de Bourgogne

 Acting at the nanoscale to understand the macroscopic

-The Nanosciences Department aims to access and operate at the nanoscale in order to target, detect, and understand the underlying mechanisms driving macroscopic responses.
+The Nanosciences Department aims to access and act at the nanoscale in order to target, detect, model, and understand the underlying mechanisms that drive macroscopic responses.

-To achieve this, it designs and develops nanomaterials capable of responding at the nanoscale to external stimuli (electrical, magnetic, optical, or chemical), as well as ultrasensitive nanosensors and nanometrology tools.
-These innovations are essential for addressing numerous societal challenges in health, the environment, and the agri-food sector.
+To this end, it designs and invents inorganic and/or biological nanomaterials capable of responding at the nanoscale to external stimuli (electrical, magnetic, optical, chemical), as well as highly sensitive nanosensors and nanocharacterization tools.
+These innovations are essential for solving numerous societal problems in the fields of health, the environment, and agri-food.

-The department brings together around twenty physicists and chemists and collaborates with industrial partners, non-academic organizations (CHU, CGFL, INRAE, INSERM), and numerous regional (FEMTO-ST, ICMUB, Institut Agro Dijon) and international academic partners in the USA, Japan, and Europe.
+The department brings together around twenty physicists, chemists, and biologists and collaborates with industry, healthcare institutions, and national research organizations (University Hospitals, CGFL, INRAE, INSERM), as well as numerous regional academic partners (FEMTO-ST, ICMUB, Institut Agro Dijon) and international partners in the USA, Japan, and Europe.

-Highly interdisciplinary, the department possesses expertise in chemistry, physical chemistry, physics, biophysics, materials science, and numerical simulation.
+The department, which is highly interdisciplinary, has expertise in chemistry, physical chemistry, physics, biophysics, biochemistry, materials science and numerical simulation.

 Aymeric Leray DIRECTOR